top of page

 INVISIBLE WOMEN

 “After visiting Manolo Valdés’ studio, I felt the need to paint women like me.
 We are here and we exist.
-We are those Meninas.
 We are those women.”

 Faceless feminine portraits displayed in an attitude of passive defiance.